criblio/appscope/website/src/pages/docs/config-file.md

     #   Override: the port token in the $SCOPE_CRIBL or $SCOPE_CRIBL_CLOUD URL
     #
     # Defaults to 10090, which is the TCP port on the AppScope Source
-    # in LogStream.
+    # in Cribl Stream.
 If you are using the cloud version, 10090 is the TLS port
     # on the client-facing load balancer which is proxied to the cloud instance's
     # TCP:10090 port, without TLS.
     #